gabrielvpina/ViewVir/README.md

 # ViewVir

-ViewVir is a pipeline created for visualization and analysis of viral metagenomes in RNAseq samples.
+ViewVir is a simple pipeline created for visualization and analysis of viral metagenomes in RNAseq samples.
 The initial input to run the pipeline is the `nonHost_sequences` folder, which must contain the assembly of the RNAseq libraries of interest.
 ViewVir is based on Diamond Aligner analysis and uses interactive Plotly graphics to visualize results.

 OBS - adicionar processo de importação do refseq viral e criação do banco de dados no Diamon.
 Add wiki